BjornL1/balance-stock/README.md

 - **Create a Spreadsheet (Data Model)**

 1. Login to your Google account, create an account if necessary.
-2. Navigate to Sheets, Googles version of Microsoft Excel.
+2. Navigate to Sheets, Google's version of Microsoft Excel.
 3. Start a new spreadsheet, amend the title at the top i.e., quiz_python.
 4. Create 2 Sheets/Tabs, titling 'questions' and 'answers'.
 5. Add the data according to the screenshot in [Used-technologies](#used-technologies).